-- recognise the types and patterns of missing data, and when complete case analysis may be unbiased;
+- be able to recognise the types and patterns of missing data;

-- understand and apply multiple imputation methods to deal with missing data;
+- be able to apply multiple imputation methods to deal with missing data in relatively straightforward situations;

-- discuss how best to present multiple imputation methods and results in journal articles.
+- know how multiple imputation methods and results should be presented in journal articles.

 Who the course is intended for

-- introduction to the problems caused by missing data, complete case analyses and simple multiple imputation;
+- An introduction to the problems caused by missing data, complete case analyses and simple multiple imputation.

-- presenting multiple imputation methods and results in journal articles.
+- A practical session on how to present multiple imputation methods and results in journal articles.